 The first rule of the markets is don’t fight the Fed.
 That’s as true on the way down as it is on the way up.
 With the Fed clearly gung-ho on hiking as fast as possible, equities are feeling the pain even though economic conditions remain supportive.

-Chair Powell’s speech at Jackson Hole last month stopped the equity rally dead in its tracks and price action in equities has been as bearish at the start of the back to work season as it was bullish during the dog days of summer.
+Chair Powell’s speech at Jackson Hole last month stopped the equity rally dead in its tracks and price action in equities has been as bearish at the start of the back-to-work season as it was bullish during the dog days of summer.

 The Fed is clearly eager to stomp inflation as quickly as possible, but it has very little room to maneuver as its terminal rate simply cannot rise much above 4% given US’s massive budget deficits which will require debilitating interest service costs much beyond that level.
-That’s why the Fed is trying to front load the monetary tightening policy to essentially stop by the end of the year.
+That’s why the Fed is trying to front-load the monetary tightening policy to essentially stop by the end of the year.

 Stocks remain heavy as a result, as every rate hike makes fixed income more competitive as an investment return while compressing the P/E ratios of equities.
-Much has been made of the fact that the S&P 490 (the 500 minus the ten biggest names) is trading at a lower multiple than historical average but the P/E ratio could compress further until the equity market senses that the Fed is done.
+Much has been made of the fact that the S&P 490 (the 500 minus the ten biggest names) is trading at a lower multiple than the historical average but the P/E ratio could compress further until the equity market senses that the Fed is done.

-For now, range-bound conditions are likely to persist as traders watch both the political as well as the economic landscape and the key 4000 level in S&P which served as former support will now become a key battle area for both bulls and bears, with prices likely oscillating around that zone for the foreseeable future.
+For now, range-bound conditions are likely to persist as traders watch both the political as well as economic landscape and the key 4000 level in S&P which served as former support will now become a key battle area for both bulls and bears, with prices likely oscillating around that zone for the foreseeable future.

 The louder the oil bulls scream on Twitter, the harder the crude falls.
 The benchmark contract is now trading at $81 per barrel, very different from the $130 per barrel spike we saw at the start of the year.
-Clearly the world is not ending and Vlad the Impaler has not been able to break the back of the world’s energy markets.
+Clearly, the world is not ending and Vlad the Impaler has not been able to break the back of the world’s energy markets.

-Still there are reasons to think that we are at equilibrium levels now and further downside action may be limited.
-Two of the big drivers in decline of crude have been the persistent COVID lockdowns in China and the steady release of US SPR reserves to bring down the price of gasoline.
+Still, there are reasons to think that we are at equilibrium levels now and further downside action may be limited.
+Two of the big drivers in the decline of crude have been the persistent COVID lockdowns in China and the steady release of US SPR reserves to bring down the price of gasoline.